danielcayer/F5-Symposium-2022-301a/docs/class8/module03/lab1.rst

 ..
 NOTE:: In case you were wondering, the receive string is NOT case sensitive.

-   By default, in v11.x (which you are being tested on) the default HTTP monitor uses HTTP v1.0.
+   By default, the HTTP monitor uses HTTP v1.0.
    If you application required HTTP 1.1 you would require a different send string, something like **GET /basic/ HTTP/1.1 \\r\\n Host: <host name>\\r\\n\\r\\n**.